dotnet/csharpstandard/standard/classes.md

 ### 15.6.11 Method body

-The *method_body* of a method declaration consists of either a block body, an expression body or a semicolon.
+The *method_body* of a method declaration consists of either a statment body, an expression body or a semicolon.

 Abstract and external method declarations do not provide a method implementation, so their method bodies simply consist of a semicolon.
 For any other method, the method body is a block ([§13.3](statements.md#133-blocks)) that contains the statements to execute when that method is invoked.

 The ***effective return type*** of a method is `void` if the return type is `void`, or if the method is async and the return type is `System.Threading.Tasks.Task`.
 Otherwise, the effective return type of a non-async method is its return type, and the effective return type of an async method with return type `System.Threading.Tasks.Task<T>` is `T`.

-When the effective return type of a method is `void` and the method has a block body, `return` statements ([§13.10.5](statements.md#13105-the-return-statement)) in the block are not permitted to specify an expression.
+When the effective return type of a method is `void` and the method has a statment body, `return` statements ([§13.10.5](statements.md#13105-the-return-statement)) in the block are not permitted to specify an expression.
 If execution of the block of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its caller.

-When a method has a `void` result and an expression body, the expression `E` shall be a *statement_expression*, and the body is exactly equivalent to a block body of the form `{ E; }`.
+When a method has a `void` result and an expression body, the expression `E` shall be a *statement_expression*, and the body is exactly equivalent to a statment body of the form `{ E; }`.

-When the effective return type of a method is not `void` and the method has a block body, each return statement in that method's body shall specify an expression that is implicitly convertible to the effective return type.
+When the effective return type of a method is not `void` and the method has a statment body, each return statement in that method's body shall specify an expression that is implicitly convertible to the effective return type.
 The endpoint of the method body of a value-returning method shall not be reachable.
-In other words, in a value-returning method with a block body, control is not permitted to flow off the end of the method body.
+In other words, in a value-returning method with a statment body, control is not permitted to flow off the end of the method body.

-When the effective return type of a method is not `void` and the method has an expression body, `E`, the expression shall be implicitly convertible to the effective return type, and the body is exactly equivalent to a block body of the form `{ return E; }`.
+When the effective return type of a method is not `void` and the method has an expression body, `E`, the expression shall be implicitly convertible to the effective return type, and the body is exactly equivalent to a statment body of the form `{ return E; }`.

 > *Example*: In the following code
 > ```csharp